renewedvision/breakpad/docs/client_design.md

 debugging assertions or other conditions where developers want to know how a program got in to a specific non-crash state.
 After generating a dump, the handler calls a user-specified callback function.
-The callback function may collect additional data about the program’s state, quit the program, launch a crash reporter application, or perform other tasks.
+The callback function may collect additional data about the program's state, quit the program, launch a crash reporter application, or perform other tasks.
 Allowing for this functionality to be dictated by a callback function preserves flexibility.